canonical-websites/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 Your final code directory should now have a `.travis.yml` and a `.snapcraft/travis_snapcraft.cfg` like the ones in [this demo repository].

+You can also check out the configuration CMake uses to automatically deploy new versions to the Snap Store:
+  - [CMake `.travis.yml` file]
+  - [`snapcraft.yaml` file]

 You should successfully have built your snap in a clean environment, configured your project to build the snap continuously on Travis CI, and deliver a new version to the edge channel for every change on your master branch.
 You can relax because your delivery pipeline is all automated.
 Now let your community know about this, encourage them to try the edge snap, and to tell their friends how cool it is to get even more testers.